Web www.applematters.com

 Only 5 short days ago, I wrote:

-The Apple iTunes music store needed a widely used iPod, easy-to-use iTunes software (read more)
+The Apple iTunes music store needed a widely used iPod, easy-to-use iTunes software to (read more)

 TightPod Gets Paid for Their Name